What is a Patient Ambassador?

 - Potential visits to your state house to participate in State Advocacy Days (all expenses covered by DPC)

-- Monthly educational and strategy conference calls, including insider’s reports on political and legislative developments in our nation’s capital and opportunities to share best practices with fellow Ambassadors
+- Educational and strategy conference calls, including insider’s reports on political and legislative developments in our nation’s capital and opportunities to share best practices with fellow Ambassadors

 What are the expectations and responsibilities of a Patient Ambassador?